 Evidence Gap Maps: Safe Learning Environments

-The maps explore relationships between interventions and outcomes, and do not suggest causality between them: These maps are intended to provide an alternative way of exploring evidence-based literature around a specific theme beyond typical internet or database searches.
-They are not intended to imply causality where evidence exists.
+The maps explore relationships between interventions and outcomes and do not suggest causality between them.
+They provide an alternative way of exploring evidence-based literature around a specific theme beyond typical internet or database searches.

 Studies were selected by searching for primary or secondary research (or meta-evaluations of primary research) on SLE interventions and their outcomes from a variety of sources: academic journals; implementer, donor, and research organization databases of evaluations and studies; Google Scholar; outreach to the community of practice; and reference sections of existing studies.
 The update included studies published in English between 2019 and 2023 that addressed the specific hazards, included interventions and outcomes in the school learning environment, and were not duplicates.
 Program descriptions, policy documents, advocacy pieces, blogs, videos, opinion pieces, and guidance documents for implementation were excluded.